Amekyras/kitsune/README.md

 If you're interested in buying a Kitsune set, please email me at ash.skeet@pobox.com or message amekyras on Discord.
 I sell them fully assembled in any filament colour I can get my hands on, with all necessary parts included save a USB-C cable (your phone charger probably works fine).
 I can add customisations (e.g. your society logo) for a small fee (or free if it's very simple). *I can also make the clear acrylic version pictured at the bottom of the page, but this was originally just a show piece and I don't have regular laser cutter access, so I'll need a longer lead time.*

+# END OF 2025 CLEARANCE SALE!!!!
+WHILE STOCKS LAST!!!!
+- Kitsune v0.3 - £120
+- Kitsune++ v0.1 - £160
+- These do NOT include cables, add £10 for cables (Standard TRS 3.5mm audio cables, 9 for v0.3 and 12 for ++, you can reuse old ones you have lying around)

 ## Versions